Gabquelyn/Gabquelyn/README.md

 <br>

-- 📚 I'm currently Back-end Typescript and trying to expand my stack tools.
+- 📚 I'm currently learning Typescript and trying to expand my stack tools.
 - 💨 I'm currently working on projects that will increase my proficiency.
 - ✍️ I also aim to develop my technical writing skillset for proper documentation of projects.
 - 🏅 I am currently working on a full stack student project, targeted for students use.